 - Absence Phone Call Protocol: Any time that a student is absent, at least one staff member makes a personal phone call home to the student and the student's adult supporter.
 In addition to informing the adult supporter about the absence, this protocol ensures that the student has the support that they need to return to school the next day.
 Using this protocol helps ensure that students attend school regularly and remain enrolled in school. - Home Visits: Student support team members make home visits home to students who have been absent for extended periods of time.
-During a home visit, multiple staff members meet with the student and the student's adult supporters to establish plans to ensure that the student will remain engaged in school and have the support they need to succeed. - Weekly team meetings: An academic support team, comprised of the Special Education Administrator, Special Education Teacher, and Social Worker, meets weekly to discuss students' progress, create interventions/behavior plans, and observe and consult with teachers. - Failing student protocol: The academic support team utilizes a "Failing Student Protocol" in which teachers are required to report if a student on an IEP/504 is failing a class so that he/she can receive support. - Student Success Plans: On an ongoing basis, Student Success Plans are developed by an advisor/academic support teacher for students that are demonstrating additional academic and behavioral risk. - Data Days: During quarterly data days, the Student Support Team and Academic Support Team analyze academic performance of students with IEPS and develop action steps to ensure that these students are receiving the academic support they need.
+During a home visit, multiple staff members meet with the student and the student's adult supporters to establish plans to ensure that the student will remain engaged in school and have the support they need to succeed. - Weekly team meetings: An academic support team, comprised of the Special Education Administrator, Special Education Teacher, and Social Worker, meets weekly to discuss students' progress, create interventions/behavior plans, and observe and consult with teachers. - Student Success Plans: On an ongoing basis, Student Success Plans are developed by an advisor/academic support teacher for students that are demonstrating additional academic and behavioral risk. - Data Days: During quarterly data days, the Student Support Team and Academic Support Team analyze academic performance of students with IEPS and develop action steps to ensure that these students are receiving the academic support they need.